BARBARA version 1.4 was published on October 22, 2022.

-The basic operation is that when Barbara is showing a sequence of bars, like the 4/4 bar above, the shown bars can either be played once or repeated with the two buttons at the bottom of the screen.
+The basic operation is that when BARBARA is showing a sequence of bars, the shown bars can either be played once or repeated.

-The Play and Repeat buttons will change to Stop and Pause buttons when Barbara is playing.
-The Pause button will change to Resume button if it is pressed.
+The Play and Loop buttons will change to Stop and Pause buttons when BARBARA is playing.

-After pressing the New or Edit buttons in the main view, you will see button pages with which you can program bars to your piece of metronomic music.
+After pressing the New or Edit buttons in the main view, you will see pages with buttons that you can press to create sequences of bars.

 You can change to other pages of bar buttons by moving your finger in left-right direction on the screen.

-Here is the second page of buttons.
-With these buttons you can program bars with time signatures in which the lower numeral is either 2, 16, or 32.
+The second page has buttons to program bars with time signatures in which the lower numeral is either 2, 16, or 32.

 There are also buttons to program rests to the sequence of bars.